 The Foundation of Our Faith

-“Now unto Him that is able to do exceeding abundantly above all that we ask or think, according to the power that worketh in as, Unto Him be glory in the church by Christ Jesus throughout all ages, world without end.
+“Now to Him who is able to do exceedingly abundantly above all that we ask or think, according to the power that works in us, to Him be glory in the church by Christ Jesus to all generations, forever and ever.
 Amen.”
 Eph.
-3:20-21 (KJV)
+3:20-21 (NKJV)

 Rev. Larron D. Jackson, DMin